dcf21/plato-wp36-v2/docker_containers/README.md

 * `eas_base` -- All the core code comprising the test-bench infrastructure, signalling and control.

-* `worker-xxx` -- Scripts for building each transit-detection code into a separate container.
+* `eas_worker-xxx` -- Scripts for building each transit-detection code into a separate container.